-Like copyrights, patents grow muscle when fully formed; that is, they need to be granted so they can be enforced.
-The difference with patents is that they have a limited application period.
+Patents grow muscle when fully formed; that is, they need to be granted so they can be enforced.
+But inventors must remain vigilant and act swiftly – in the era of the “first to file” and a limited application period of 1 year after public disclosure – leaves little time to act.
 If you don’t move quickly to pursue and acquire a patent, all opportunity will be lost to protect your invention.
-Time goes by and with it goes the opportunity to receive exclusionary rights.
-Without your knowledge, your creation can take on a life of its own, sprout wings and fly off to be shared among the many in the public domain.
+As time goes by, with it goes the opportunity to receive exclusionary rights.
+Without knowledge, your creation can take on a life of its own and be shared among the many in the public domain.

-By seeking a patent, through patent prosecution, you formally lay claim to your invention and strengthen its protection.
-Which means you make it much more difficult for anyone else to compete with you in your industry.
-This is especially true if your business is the only one using the patent (i.e., you haven’t granted a license to anyone to use your patented invention).
+But by receiving a patent grant, you make it much more difficult for anyone else to compete with you in your industry.
+This is especially true if your business is the only one using the patent or you haven’t granted a license to anyone to use your patented invention.